 U.S. Concrete (USCR) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the concrete and aggregates producer had gained 12.26% over the past month.
-This has outpaced the Construction sector's gain of 7.67% and the S&P 500's gain of 6.83% in that time.
+Coming into today, shares of the concrete and aggregates producer had lost 10.31% in the past month.
+In that same time, the Construction sector gained 6.76%, while the S&P 500 gained 5.45%.

-Wall Street will be looking for positivity from USCR as it approaches its next earnings report date.
-In that report, analysts expect USCR to post earnings of -$0.21 per share.
-This would mark a year-over-year decline of 425%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $309.1 million, down 7.57% from the year-ago period.
+Investors will be hoping for strength from USCR as it approaches its next earnings release, which is expected to be May 6, 2021.
+The company is expected to report EPS of -$0.21, down 425% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $309.1 million, down 7.57% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $2.72 per share and revenue of $1.38 billion, which would represent changes of +27.7% and +1.23%, respectively, from the prior year.

 Any recent changes to analyst estimates for USCR should also be noted by investors.
 Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-USCR currently has a Zacks Rank of #1 (Strong Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
+USCR is currently sporting a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that USCR has a Forward P/E ratio of 22.73 right now.
-This represents a premium compared to its industry's average Forward P/E of 18.23.
+Looking at its valuation, USCR is holding a Forward P/E ratio of 23.72.
+For comparison, its industry has an average Forward P/E of 17.31, which means USCR is trading at a premium to the group.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.